tsgilmer/tsgilmer/README.md

 ## Technical Skills

 Languages
 Python, SQL

-Tools
+Libraries / Tools
 NetworkX, NumPy, Pandas, Scikit-learn, Matplotlib

 Methods
 Monte Carlo simulation
 Machine learning
-system dynamics modeling
+Systems modeling
-network analysis
+Network analysis

 I also have certification in FANUC Robotics during my time as a robot doctor at Mazda Toyota Manufacturing, as well as hands-on experience with the robots, including building applicators, helping install lines, as well as work with PELT machines for paint film builds, wave scan meters, and color meters.